Pest-Buda Hotel – A mix of antiques and retro-modern design creates eleven beautiful rooms in the heart of the romantic Castle District.

 Best Nearby Restaurants

 - Baltazár Grill – Grilled meats all sourced to be the best of the best, from Wagyu steaks to Styrian pork.
 It’s served in this upscale, bistro-style place alongside Hungarian specialties and a few vegetarian mains as well.
 There’s also an excellent wine bar.
-4-minute walk (0.2 mile).
+(0.2 mile).

 Best Nearby Bar